Fashion of Catherine, Princess of Wales: Influence and recognition

-Jess Cartner-Morley of The Guardian praised her Platinum Jubilee ensemble as a subtle emblem of national unity, combining traditional silhouettes with contemporary tailoring.
+Jess Cartner-Morley of The Guardian praised her ensemble at the Platinum Jubilee of Elizabeth II.
 An article in Tatler described her as the "queen of quiet luxury", noting how her preference for understated, high-quality pieces has set a new standard for modern royal dressing.
-Vanessa Friedman of The New York Times remarked that Catherine's coronation attire conveyed quiet authority and reinforced royal continuity.
+Vanessa Friedman of The New York Times remarked that Catherine's coronation attire was highly symbolic and used fashion as a form of visual communication.
+While reception has generally been positive, some commentators have offered more critical assessments of her style; for example, Janet Street-Porter described her as the "Duchess of Drab", while Shobhaa De criticised aspects of her wardrobe during the 2016 tour of India and Bhutan.